Vladimir Moskovkin

 Vladimir Mikhailovich Moskovkin (born 5 February 1952, Yalta, Crimea) is a Post-Soviet and Ukrainian geographer, economist, scientometrist, teacher, publicist.
-Doctor of Geographical Sciences, professor.
+He has Doctor of Geographical Sciences and is a professor.

+Early life and education

 In 1969 he finished Yalta Comprehensive School No. 6 and graduated from the Moscow State University Correspondence Mathematical School.

 In 1975 he graduated from KSU (Kazan State University) Faculty of Mechanics and Mathematics.

+Career

-In 1976 he held a position of an engineer in the Crimean Landslide Protection Office, Yalta.
+In 1976 he held the position of an engineer in the Crimean Landslide Protection Office, Yalta.

 In 1977 he held a Senior Laboratory Assistant position at the Soil and Climatic Research Department of the State Nikitsky Botanical Garden (Yalta).

 From 1977 to 1978 he held a position of an engineer at the Soil Erosion Department of the Ukrainian Soils Science and Agricultural Chemistry Research Institute (Kharkov).

 From 1978 to 1990 he held a Junior Researcher position, then a Senior Researcher position and then worked as a Head of the Yalta Department All-Union Water Conservation Research Institute at the State Committee of Nature Protection of the USSR (Kharkov).